Adam M. Kissiah, Jr. Invented the Cochlear Implant

-This article provides an overview of the history of the cochlear implant.
+This article provides a summary of Adam Kissiah’s paper on the history of the cochlear implant.

 The idea for artificial or electronic correction of hearing loss was first publicized in 1957.
 The French team of Djourno and Eyries implanted a patient with a single electrode inserted into the middle ear cavity near the auditory (8th cranial) nerve.
 They were able to transmit perceivable “noise” to the patient.

 Beginning in the nineteen sixties, the most noted and recognized pioneer in basic hearing stimulation research in the United States was Dr. Wm.
 F. House of the House Ear Institute (HEI), located in Sylmar, CA.

 The second person or group to recognize is Dr. Graeme Clarke of Sydney, and the University of Melbourne, Australia.
 They were the forerunners of Cochlear Corporation, Ltd. and Cochlear Americas, Ltd.

 They are the second (of three) significant manufacturers.
 The Australian government highly supported Dr. Clark and colleagues, and their program was on par and eventually exceeded the level of development and production of Dr. House and the USA research programs.